Regis MedicalRegis MedicalRegis MedicalRegis Medical

 Tags

-Chronic Kidney Disease – Symptoms, Complications and Prevention Singapore
+Chronic Kidney Disease in Singapore: Stages, Causes, and Prevention

-by: Dr. Paul Chang, General Practitioner, Regis Medical
+by: Dr. Paul Chang - MBBS, GDFM, MBA, General Practitioner, Regis Medical

 This page is for general knowledge.
 For CKD patients visiting a General Practitioner, it is advised that you let your doctors know about your condition when discussing past medical history.
 This is to help them give the correct type and dose of medications for you.